How to Protect Your Assets During Civil Disorders | PSA Insurance & Financial Services

 - Accumulate goods for barter.
 When the stores are closed – or the supermarket and hardware store shelves are empty – you may need to get supplies from others that you may not have anticipated.
 Hence, it is important to have high-demand goods to trade such as food, water, and batteries.

 - Keep the gas tank full.
 In case of an event, you may be stuck in traffic for hours, and possibly run out of gas.
-The rule of thumb is to never let your tank fall below a quarter tank.
+The rule of thumb is to never let your tank fall below half tank during emergency situations.

 - Your personal or business property or assets might be damaged as well, so having adequate insurance is important.
-You may consider consulting your insurance company(s) to ensure your various policies, such as auto, home, and commercial cover potential losses resulting from an unrest.
+You may consider consulting your insurance company(s) to ensure your various commercial and personal policies will cover civil unrest related damages or losses.

 - Away from home